 How to use it online on your computer:

 - Go to your Google Chrome browser on your computer.
-Make sure that you are logged in to your Gmail account. (if not, please, first log in), search for Google Drive in the search bar section, or just access it by clicking on Google’s apps (the nine dots logo in the corner of your browser’s window) and find it there.
+Make sure that you are logged in to your Gmail account. (if not, please, first log in), Search for Google Drive in the search bar section, or access it by clicking on Google’s apps (the nine dots logo in the corner of your browser’s window) and find it there.

 - When you open Google Drive, you will need to look for the Settings logo, a rounded logo in the right corner of your screen (often called the Gear button).
 Find it and click on it.